Ready to send better job applications?

 Becoming a Bright Network member is free and easy.
 Sign up to get access to opportunities, advice, events and insights from top graduate employers.

-There's a ton of information online about what to include in your CV, which can be overwhelming – and sometimes contradictory!
+There's a tonne of information online about what to include in your CV, which can be overwhelming – and sometimes even contradictory.

 You don’t need to include every 'nice-to-have' tip out there on the internet.
 There are a few personal preferences that you’ll want to ignore, as well.
 You certainly don’t need to put a photo on your CV because somebody on LinkedIn told you to!

 It’s always worth tailoring your CV for each new job you’re applying for, but that won’t affect what sections you include – just the content in each section.
-So, use the elements below to create your core CV that’s easy for you to tweak for each application.
+So, use the elements below to make the basis of a CV that’s easy for you to tweak and tailor to each individual application.

 If your CV impresses a potential employer, the hiring manager needs your contact details so they can tell you the good news.